Big Data and Cognitive Economics Beg To Differ

 And the Rest is His Story

-ou start out with a grandiose claim that they're on the brink of defeat or collapse, and then you do the dirty work to turn them around.
-The author describes how you go from there and ultimately make the lie big, make it simple, and keep repeating it until you get what you want.
+You start out with a grandiose claim that they're on the brink of defeat or collapse, and then you do the dirty work to turn them around.
+Go ahead, try to describe how you go from there and ultimately make the lie big, make it simple, and keep repeating it until you get what you want.
 Now that we have made it this far, what does it say for American interests to use deception?
 Doesn't it mean that we can make anybody do anything we want and use deception and lies?
 Well, yes it does, but in order to do so we must have enough people willing to play along with us.

-If we do not convince enough people that our policies and actions are right, we'll lose the American People, which means no change for anyone but ourselves.
-We cannot continue to lie to them and tell them that we are doing the right thing.
+If we do not convince enough people that our policies and actions are right, we'll lose the popular vote, that is in a democratic state.
 When people are tired of being lied to, when they are tired of being told that their country is on the verge of destruction because we're using the wrong type of weapon, then they are going to realize something's up.
 Then they are going to take matters into their own hands and start looking for a way to change things for the better.
+By "own hands", the possibilities are self-limiting and just another form of destruction, however perverse.

 And Now We Watch Big Brother